by Justin Ober | Jul 29, 2019 | Criminal Defense

 Driving across town to meet with your lawyer will get really old, really fast.
 So, your attorney should have an office near your home or work.
 Alternatively, your lawyer should be willing to meet you someplace convenient.

 In this area, choosing a lawyer is a little like choosing a restaurant.
-If there are no cars in the parking lot, that’s a bad sign.
+If no cars are in the parking lot, that’s a bad sign.
 If the hostess says you must wait an hour for a table, that’s a bad sign too.
 Likewise, your lawyer should be busy, but not to the point where they cannot assist you.

 Note that the cost did not make the list.
 Most lawyers charge about the same amount for roughly the same services, depending on the lawyer’s experience.
 Furthermore, choosing a lawyer is a very important decision.
 Since your freedom and your future are at stake, you should be prepared to spend some money.